About The Course

 This qualification covers a range of key subject areas in health and social care.
 It offers mandatory units and a variety of optional units; enabling learners to pursue an interest in specific areas of social care and health studies, while still allowing enough diversity for the optional units to be tailored to suit a learner’s preferred progression path.

-Additionally the Care Certificate links directly to the care sector with standards that are supported by the CACHE assignments for cross reference giving learners the opportunity to have a meaningful industry placement experience.
+Additionally, the Care Certificate links directly to the care sector with standards that are supported by the CACHE assignments for cross reference giving learners the opportunity to have a meaningful industry placement experience.

-The course will be delivered three days a week in college, one day a week in industry placement and 2 x Block weeks in industry placement.
+The course will be delivered three days a week in college, one day a week in industry placement and 2 x block weeks in industry placement.

 Four GCSEs at grade 2 – 4.

-Achievement of the Level 2 Extended Diploma in Health and Social Care can support learners’ access to the L3 Technical Certificate in Health and Social Care; successful completion of the Care Certificate can significantly impact on progression into a wide range of job roles within the health and social care sector, including:
+Achievement of the Level 2 Extended Diploma in Health and Social Care can support learners’ access to the Level 3 Technical Certificate in Health and Social Care; successful completion of the Care Certificate can significantly impact on progression into a wide range of job roles within the health and social care sector, including:

 - Care Support Workers in adult residential settings